Hushmand-Shahar-Information-Technology/carProject/README.md

 - **Responsive Design**: The package includes a responsive design, making it easy to view on any device.

 ## Requirements
 - **Laravel 8.x**: This package is built for Laravel 8.x.
 - **PHP 7.3.x**: This package requires PHP 7.3.x or higher.
+- **composer**: This package requires composer to install.
+- **npm or yarn**: This package requires npm or yarn to install dependencies.

 ## Installation
 1. Install the package via composer: